-Take the travel challenge!
-Use some of the tips from this article and let us know how it goes, or share some of your own favorite travel fitness tips and how you have successfully stayed on your plan or gotten in better shape when you’ve traveled before.
+Use some of the tips from this article and in the comments below, let us know how it goes, or share some of your own favorite travel fitness tips and how you have successfully stayed on your plan or gotten in better shape when you’ve traveled before.
 If you have a tasty portable meal/recipe that’s perfect for travel, share that below as well.

 Train hard and Expect Success!

 Author of Burn the Fat, Feed the Muscle

 Founder and CEO, Burn the Fat Inner Circle